intermix/airflow-plugin/README.md

 ## About intermix.io

-[intermix.io](http://intermix.io) is a intermix.io is a single monitoring dashboard for data engineers to keep an eye on their monitor mission-critical data flows.
+[intermix.io](http://intermix.io) is a single monitoring dashboard for data engineers to keep an eye on their mission-critical data flows.

 ## License